-BASIC PIE CRUST (dairy or pareve)
+Basic Pie Crust (dairy or pareve)

-- At this point SLOWLY add 1/2 of the water.
+- At this point SLOWLY add half of the water.
 Using your hands, gently work the water into the dough and make a rough shaped ball.
 Add remaining water and gently work together.
-Do not over mix or kneed.
+Do not over mix or knead.

-Separate the dough into three pieces.
+- Separate the dough into three pieces.
 Wrap each piece in plastic wrap and refrigerate for at least 1 hour or overnight.

-To prepare: Grease a pie pan.
+- To prepare: Grease a pie pan.
 Roll out 1 piece of cold dough between two sheets of waxed paper.
 Press the rolled round of dough into a greased pie dish.
 Trim the overhanging edges and crimp the edges.
 Refrigerate for at least 30 minutes before cooking.